Irreducible modules for equivariant map superalgebras and their extensions: Notation and Preliminaries

-The following theorem is a graded analog of the Lyndon-Hochschild-Serre spectral sequence.
-In the superalgebra setting, a filtration by powers of an ideal turns out to be $\bb Z_2$-graded, thus yielding two spectral sequences, which converge respectively to even and odd cohomologies.
-A proof can be found in \cite[Chapter 1, \textsection 6.5]{fuks86}.
+The following result is a graded version of Lyndon-Hochschild-Serre spectral sequence.
+In the superalgebra setting, a filtration by powers of an ideal turns out to be $\bb Z_2$-graded, thus yielding two spectral sequences that converge respectively to even and odd cohomologies (see Section~\ref{s:transgression} for further details).

-\begin{proposition} If $\lie g$ is a Lie superalgebra, $V$ is a $\lie g$-module and $\lie i \subseteq \g$ is an ideal, then there exist first-quadrant cohomology convergent spectral sequences
+\begin{proposition} If $\lie s$ is a Lie superalgebra, $V$ is a $\lie s$-module and $\lie i \subseteq \lie s$ is an ideal, then there exist first-quadrant cohomology convergent spectral sequences